HpWang-whu/YOHO/README.md

 ## Train

-To train YOMO yourself, you need to prepare the origin trainset with the backbone FCGF.
+To train YOHO yourself, you need to prepare the origin trainset with the backbone FCGF.
 We have retrained the FCGF with the rotation argument in [0,50] deg and the backbone model is in ```./model/backbone```.
-With the TrainData downloaded above, you can create the YOMO trainset with:
+With the TrainData downloaded above, you can create the YOHO trainset with:

 ```
-python YOMO_trainset.py
+python YOHO_trainset.py
 ```

 Warning: the process above need 300G storage space.

-The training process of YOMO is two-stage, you can run which with the commands sequentially:
+The training process of YOHO is two-stage, you can run which with the commands sequentially:

 ```
 python Train.py --Part PartI